-The core aims of the programme:
+Core aims for the programme

 - To introduce students to the philosophical enquiry of ideas regarding the nature of reality, value and experiences and understanding the decisive influence such ideas have in the understanding of the world and ourselves.
 (QAA SBS - 2.1) - To make students aware that concepts, such as existence, reason and truth are intrinsically part of the process of human inquiry.
 (QAA SBS - 2.1.) - To help students see that the central aim of philosophy is to understand the world and our place in it and, therefore, to recognise that philosophy is foundational to higher education wherever it is offered.
-(QAA SBS - 2.7) - To help students recognise that philosophy, beyond its role in the humanities, extends its role into other areas of intellectual enquiry.
-Existing subjects such as the philosophy of science of psychology, for example, clearly indicate the foundational role of philosophy in all areas of academic research.
+(QAA SBS - 2.7) - To make students recognise that philosophy, beyond its role in the humanities, also extends its role into other areas of intellectual enquiry.
+Existing subjects such as the philosophy of science, philosophy of biology, of physics, of psychology, etc., are clear indications about the foundational role of philosophy in all areas of academic research and knowledge.

-The educational aims of the programme:
+Educational aims of the programme are:

-- to ground students in the study of philosophy whilst laying emphasis on the global context of the discipline, thereby fostering wide and varied reading - to provide students with knowledge of the theories and arguments of some of the major philosophers, encountered in their own writings, and some awareness of important areas of interpretative controversy concerning the major schools of thought - to alert students to opportunities for employing historical doctrines to illuminate contemporary debates - to give students a clear grasp of some central theories and arguments in the fields of logic, metaphysics, epistemology, and philosophy of mind, broadly understood - to give students a clear grasp of some central theories and arguments in the fields of moral, political, or social philosophy, broadly understood - to make students aware of major current issues at the frontiers of philosophical debate and research to give students an appreciation of the wide range of application of techniques for philosophical reasoning.
+- to ground students in the study of philosophy thinking whilst laying emphasis on the global context of the discipline, thereby fostering wide and varied reading - to provide the student with knowledge of the theories and arguments of some of the major philosophers, encountered in their own writings, and some awareness of important areas of interpretative controversy concerning the major philosophers - to alert student to opportunities for employing historical doctrines to illuminate contemporary debates - to give students a clear grasp of some central theories and arguments in the fields of logic, metaphysics, epistemology, or philosophy of mind, broadly understood - to give students a clear grasp of some central theories and arguments in the fields of moral, political, or social philosophy, broadly understood

+- to make students aware of major issues currently at the frontiers of philosophical debate and research - to give students an appreciation of the wide range of application of techniques of philosophical reasoning

-The Programme Outcomes:
+The Programme Outcomes

-Students fulfil the following learning outcomes over the duration of their programme of study.
+Students acquire the following learning outcomes over the duration of their programme of study.
 The reference points for these learning outcomes are the SCQF Level Descriptors and the QAA Subject Benchmarks for Philosophy.
 Each module delivers a number of these different outcomes.
 As students progress from SCQF level 7 to level 10, they will develop the full range of these outcomes, and by level 10, they are expected to show competence in each area.